What are Customer Retention and Churn Rates and How Do I Improve Them?

 Advanced Strategies: Winning Back Lost Customers

-While the core strategies we've covered form a solid foundation for customer retention, there's always room to take your efforts further.
+While the core strategies we've covered form a solid foundation for customer retention, there's always room to improve your efforts.
 Here are some strategies for winning back seemingly lost customers.

 Win-Back Campaigns